gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 # Gear library

-Gear library `gstd` provides all the necessary and sufficient functions and methods for develop smart-contracts.
+Gear Protocol’s library `gstd` provides all the necessary and sufficient functions and methods for developing smart-contracts.

-## Message handing
+## Message handling

-Gear allows users and programs to interact with other users and programs via messages.
+Gear Protocol allows users and programs to interact with other users and programs via messages.
 Messages can contain a `payload` that will be able to be processed during message execution.
-Interaction with messages is possible thanks to the module `msg`
+Interaction with messages is possible thanks to the module `msg`:

 ```rust
 use gstd::msg;